madanyc/workfront-learn.en/help/manage-work/tasks/how-to-create-tasks.md

 ---
-title: Create tasks
+title: How to create tasks
 description: Learn other methods for creating tasks in a project in [!DNL Adobe Workfront].
 kt: 10151
 exl-id: 68102c46-80be-4255-89b8-38022d421c6c
 ---
-# Create tasks
+# How to create tasks

 <!---
 should this go with the work with tasks in a project video?